 - ''Twokinds: (Database Error) has a burning hatred of Keidran, which is unfortunate for him when he's paired up with one.
 It gets worse when it's revealed that the woman he's in love with is also a Keidran, so every time he insults the Keidran he hates, He's also insulting the woman he loves.

 - In one episode of Noob, Sparadrap acts completely silly in a situation that is supposed to be taken seriously, in front of a crowd of other players.
-Arthéon eventually makes him stop and excuses his behaviour by saying "it's genetic".
-Sparadrap has a younger brother that is much more talented than him and was shown to be pard of the crowd earlier in the episode.
+Arthéon eventually makes him stop and excuses his behavior by saying "it's genetic".
+Sparadrap has a younger brother that is much more talented than him and was shown to be part of the crowd earlier in the episode.

 - In Futurama, when Leela reveals that her parents are visiting;

-- The New Batman Adventures, episode "Knight Time" - Superman and Robin find out that Bruce Wayne is being mind controlled by alien nanites.
+- Superman: The Animated Series, episode "Knight Time" - Superman and Robin find out that Bruce Wayne is being mind-controlled by alien nanites.

 - Another example can be found in Young Justice, in which one character (Wally aka Kid Flash in this continuity) makes several disparaging remarks about aliens.
 Cue to Superboy (Kryptonian) and Miss Martian (obviously a Martian) standing there.